*Students/ Attendees with an on-campus presence, will have to meet both SUNY system-wide guidelines as well as our campus guidelines, including:

 *Future offerings to be determined

 Meat Processing and Food Safety Certificate Program

 This certificate program is an intensive, hands-on, four-part basic training program designed to provide the knowledge and skills required to enter employment in the meat processing industry.
 The program consists of specialized training in the accuracy of cutting, knife handling, portion control, merchandising and the utilization of all products.
-Hands-on training includes: animal slaughter, primal fabrication, retail cutting, valued-added products, safety, sanitation, packaging, and HACCP standards.
+Hands-on training includes: animal harvesting, primal fabrication, retail cutting, valued-added products, safety, sanitation, packaging, and HACCP standards.

 For individuals who are unable to attend the four-week long training, the certificate can be achieved by successfully completing all components at different times: (CEU = Continuing Educational Units).
 Limited to 10 participants

 Location: SUNY Cobleskill